Dmitri Volkogonov: Researching Stalin

 Volkogonov was a fervent ideologue until the end of the 1970s, and devoted his energy to spreading Marxism–Leninism within the military.
 Only with the most impeccable communist credentials did Volkogonov access the most secret Soviet archives.
-While reading in the archives during the Brezhnev years, Volkogonov "found documents that astounded him — papers that revealed top Communists as cruel, dishonest and inept".
+While reading in the archives during the Brezhnev years, Volkogonov "found documents that astounded him — papers that revealed top Communists as cruel, dishonest and inept."
 Thus, while Volkogonov was actively writing and editing Soviet propaganda materials for troops, "[he] was engaged in a lengthy, tortured but very private process of re-evaluating Soviet history."

-Volkogonov began writing the biography of Stalin in 1978.
+Volkogonov began writing his biography of Stalin in 1978.
 He completed it by 1983, but it was banned by the Central Committee.
 It was published under Mikhail Gorbachev's policy of Glasnost before the dissolution of the Soviet Union.
 The publication of the book on Stalin within Russia made Volkogonov "a pariah among his fellow senior officers".